 The knife is useful in any situation.
 Since you should have one of those for any trimming or basic cutting tasks, having a multitool of this variety isn’t a stretch.

 This, along with other emergency supplies, should live permanently in your trunk.
 While not everywhere in the Northern Hemisphere gets huge drifts of snow, it can still get pretty chilly if you’re stuck in your car on a winter night.

 Having a wool blanket will help keep you from hypothermia if it comes down to it, and it’s never a bad idea to always be prepared.

-These come in handy for a number of tasks.
-Even if you live in an apartment, they’re great for those requests for help from friends and coworkers, or assisting a family member.
+Work gloves come in handy for a number of tasks.
+Even if you live in an apartment, they’re great for those requests for help from friends and coworkers or assisting a family member.
 Whether it’s trimming branches and raking leaves or moving heavy furniture for the incentive of pizza and beer, these will protect your hands from damage, and you’ll always be prepared to “pitch in.”

 When it comes to being a desirable human being—whether for a prospective job or a second date—having a sense of humor can’t be overlooked.
 It means having fortitude, being able to find the positive aspects in any situation, and allowing others to be who they are.

 Those who take pleasure in life are pleasant to be around, which is a large part of what it means to have good humor.

 44. A Hobby or Sport

 Having a pursuit that is entirely a work of pleasure—not for financial purposes—gives people a glimpse of a more complex personality than may be apparent at first glance.
 It also offers outsiders an opportunity to see you excited and involved in something that either involves teamwork, like sports or focuses on something outside of yourself—be that a model collection or regular public service projects.